aharwood/swagger-standalone-generator/README.md

 ============================

 A standalone Java annotation processor that generates Swagger json.
-This application is intended to be run as part of your Maven build, to produce swagger spec artifacts.
+This application is intended to be run as part of your Maven build, to produce artifacts consistent with v1.1 of the Swagger specification.

+The artifacts simplify version and release control of your APIs.
+Since this runs as a build plugin, it also avoids dragging in any of the Swagger dependencies to your project.

 Example usage:
 ```